CyberGenieSolutions/GenieCancerHelpIOSApp/README.md

 ## General info
 You can download this app from [@GenieCanHelp](http://geniecanhelpapp.com/) website.
 This folder contains the source code of GenieCanHelp iOS Mobile application.
+If you want to contribute to this app visit [@Contribution Guide](https://github.com/CyberGenieSolutions/GenieCancerHelpIOSApp/blob/master/CONTRIBUTING.md).

 ## Screenshots
 ![Example screenshot](./docs/screenshot_main.png)